 Services on the main site

-After the race, athletes will be offered a free gourmet meal featuring organic foods from the Charlevoix region.
+After the race, athletes will be offered a free gourmet meal featuring organic food from the Charlevoix region.
 A vegetarian meal will also be available.

-All details about the menu of the different aid stations will be announced very soon.
+All details concerning the menu offered at the different aid stations are HERE.